Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

 \subsection{Induction and restriction functors}

 The bulk of this subsection contains a construction (following \cite{KO}, but generalized to the superalgebra setting) of an induction functor $\cF: \mathcal{SC}\rightarrow\repA$.
-Since this functor is critical for the applications later in this paper, and since the proof that it is a tensor functor is lengthy and technical, we give full details.
+Since induction is critical for the applications later in this paper, we give a full proof (in diagram form) that it is a tensor functor.
 We also briefly discuss the corresponding right adjoint restriction functor from $\repA$ to $\sC$.

-Suppose $W$ is an object of $\mathcal{SC}$; we define $\cF(W)=A\boxtimes W$ and
+Suppose $W$ is an object of $\sC$; we define $\cF(W)=A\boxtimes W$ and